POPULATION

 BENEFITS

-• allows child psychiatrists to focus on severe cases
+- Allows child psychiatrists to focus on severe or complex cases

 COST